Viking Valhalla 100 Review: The Best-Selling Cue on the Site

 What it doesn’t do

 The shaft doesn’t have low-deflection technology.
-When you hit off-center for spin shots, the cue ball will squirt more than it would with a PureX or a Predator.
+When you hit off-center for spin shots, the cue ball will squirt more than it would with a carbon fiber shaft or engineered LD design.
 At a beginner and intermediate level, this doesn’t matter much.
 At an advanced level, it does.
+If LD is your priority, check our carbon fiber guide — the Collapsar CXL500 at ~$120 gets you low deflection for less.

-The wood isn’t premium enough to guarantee zero warping over years.
-Store it properly (upright, in a case if you have one, away from heat and moisture) and it’ll be fine.
-Leave it in a hot car trunk for a summer and you’ll have problems.
+Store the cue properly (upright, in a case, away from heat and moisture) and the maple will stay straight for years.
+Leave it in a hot car trunk for a summer and you’ll have problems — but that’s true of any maple cue at any price.

 The verdict

 Get the 18 oz or 19 oz version if you’re unsure about weight.
 Scuff the tip before you play.
-Buy a soft case for $15 if you’re going to transport it.
+Buy a case if you’re going to transport it.
 And then go shoot pool.

 🎱